MatheusBLopes/huskyblizzard-remapkeys/README.md

 - Open the Startup Application Preferences
 - Click in Add
 - And set the command browsing the script in your home folder

+# For more remaps see the other branches